eyedeekay/hoarderMediaOS/README.md

         echo "uzbl" >> build.list.chroot && \
         echo "youtube-dl" >> build.list.chroot

-After you've create build.list.chroot, link it to build.list.binary
+After you've create build.list.chroot, link it to build.list.binary to make the packages on the installed system as well as the live system.

         ln -sf build.list.chroot build.list.binary